peckphp/peck/README.md

 ```

 - If you are using **Windows:**:
-> Move to the WSL (Windows Subsystem for Linux) and install Aspell using the following command:
+> Move to the WSL (Windows Subsystem for Linux) and install GNU Aspell using the following command:
 ```bash
 sudo apt-get install aspell aspell-en
 ```